 Policies

-Maintaining a first-class HPC environment is expensive, both in human and material terms.
-Research Office requests that you acknowledge your use of the campus clusters in papers or other publications of research that benefited from the use of these campus resources.
-Such acknowledgments assist us in convincing people in our administration and funding agencies of the value of these resources to our community and help us to obtain new funding for their continued maintenance and expansion.
+Maintaining a first-class HPC environment is expensive in terms of both human and material resources.
+The Research Office requests that you acknowledge your use of the campus clusters in papers or other publications of research that benefited from these campus resources.
+Such acknowledgments assist us in convincing people in our administration and funding agencies of the value of these resources to our community and help us obtain new funding for their continued maintenance and expansion.

 To acknowledge your use of the clusters, we request that you use the following wording: